News

 The nine controlled categories are: cooking oil, eggs, dairy products, rice, sugar, poultry, legumes, bread, and wheat.

 These cover the core of most family shopping baskets in the UAE.
 The enforcement is not theoretical.
-Since the start of the regional tensions in late February, UAE authorities have conducted over 4,400 inspection visits across markets nationwide, recorded 554 violations – mainly relating to unjustified price increases – and have already issued 449 warnings and fines totalling AED 176,000, according to Gulf News.
+UAE authorities have conducted over 4,400 inspection visits across markets nationwide, recorded 554 violations, mainly relating to unjustified price increases, and have already issued 449 warnings and fines totalling AED 176,000, according to Gulf News.
 The enforcement machinery is actively running.

 The penalty for a price violation ranges from a written warning up to a fine of AED 100,000, with the possibility of temporary business closure for serious or repeat offenders.
 For a major retailer, the reputational risk alone is a powerful deterrent.